Corn and soybean harvest: Make sure to calibrate your yield monitor and get paid for it!

-The Environmental Protection Agency (EPA) Great Lakes Restoration Initiative Grant and the Michigan Department of Agriculture and Rural Development (MDARD) are providing funds for farmers located in the Western Lake Erie Basin to implement new nutrient management practices.
-Those funds will be available on a first come, first serve basis, so start your application as soon as you can.
+The Environmental Protection Agency (EPA) Great Lakes Restoration Initiative Grant and the Michigan Department of Agriculture and Rural Development (MDARD) are providing funds for farmers located in the Western Lake Erie Basin to get their yield monitors calibrated.
+Those funds will be available on a first-come, first-serve basis, so start your application as soon as you can.
+If you decide to work with Michigan State University Extension, allowing us to calibrate your yield monitor, you will be eligible to $5 per acre up to 100 acres.

-To learn more about this amazing opportunity and which practices are eligible, and obtain an application, contact your local Conservation District office:
+To learn more about this amazing opportunity and the other practices, and to obtain an application, contact your local Conservation District office:

 Lenawee Conservation District